 London is a leading world-class city with a booming rental market and prime property that benefits from consistent capital growth.
 Unsurprisingly, central London areas such as Chelsea, Kensington, Knightsbridge and Mayfair are a magnet for property investors.

-In recent years, there has been a substantial move towards buying investment property through limited companies.
+In recent years, there has been a substantial move towards buying investment property through companies that are listed as limited.
 This has primarily been driven by changes to the mortgage tax relief rules.

 These were introduced by former chancellor of the exchequer George Osborne back in 2015.
 Aimed at cutting back on the number of private landlords in the UK they were introduced on a sliding scale.
-It got to the point that, as of April 2020, private landlords can no longer deduct their mortgage expenses from the rental income to reduce their tax bill.
-This has resulted in landlords seeing a considerable reduction in their after-tax profits, for some central London landlords by as much as 40%.
+It got to the point that, as of April 2020, private landlords could no longer deduct any mortgage expenses from their rental income to reduce their tax bill.
+This has resulted in landlords seeing a considerable reduction in their after-tax profits, for some central London landlords by as much as 40 per cent.

-Because limited companies can treat mortgage interest as a cost and corporation tax and dividend tax rates are much less than the income tax rate for higher-rate taxpayers, it made sense for a vast number of private landlords to go down this route.
+And, because limited companies can treat mortgage interest as a cost and corporation tax and dividend tax rates are much less than the income tax rate for higher-rate taxpayers, it made sense for a vast number of private landlords to go down this route.
 Even today, many landlords consider setting up a limited company rather than paying tax as an individual property investor.

 Advantages of buying through a limited company